 The Detroit Mushroom Factory is a mushroom farm and biohackerspace operating in the city of Detroit.
 Currently our home in Detroit's North End neighborhood functions as our lab, grow room, and packaging facility.
-As we grow, we'll be on the hunt for a larger factory space.
+We hope to be growing in our larger factory space by Spring 2017.

 We reuse materials generated within the city to grow edible and medicinal mushrooms year-round.
 We also tinker with technology to assist and document our mushroom production and distribution.

 Serving the environment and fellow Detroit residents are our top priorities.
 We grow mushrooms on spent brewery grain, sawdust, and cardboard packaging material, turning would-be waste into fresh, nourishing produce.
 By sourcing our inputs and selling locally, we are able to maintain a low energy footprint and low costs, which means higher value and more eco-friendly products for our customers.

 Mushrooms grow differently than most plants one might find on a farm.
 In fact, they're not plants at all.
 Mushrooms are members of the kingdom Fungi.
 As fungi, mushrooms can digest their substrate, which is why we can grow them on a wide variety of materials and why they're so ideal for urban agriculture.